nsidc/iceflow/README.md

 # Iceflow Python Library

-`iceflow` is a Python library that provides the ability to search, download, and access laser altimetry data from (pre-)Operation Icebridge and ICESat datasets.
+`iceflow` is a Python library that provides the ability to search, download, and access laser altimetry data from (pre-)Operation IceBridge and ICESat/GLAS datasets.
+The library also supports International Terrestrial Reference Frame (ITRF) transformations to facilitate comparisons across datasets.
 `iceflow` supports the following datasets:

 | Dataset                                                  | Temporal Coverage             |